 Once extensive industry, audience, competitor, and keyword research has been completed, the Fannit Team will organize the data and schedule a research review meeting.

 The goal of this meeting to evaluate where the company currently is, then start strategically planning for where we want it to be a month, a quarter, or a year from now.

-Before your marketing strategist can formulate and document a comprehensive marketing plan, the Fannit Team will prompt the development of several key elements, such as your buyer personas and core marketing message.
+Before your marketing strategist can formulate and document a comprehensive marketing plan (Checklist), the Fannit Team will prompt the development of several key elements, such as your buyer personas and core marketing message.
 These are paramount to your success as they steer the direction of all your future campaigns.